ESAexpert.co.uk← All Guides

 If you score 15 points on a single activity (the highest descriptor), or if you meet one of the Schedule 3 LCWRA descriptors, you may be placed in the LCWRA group.
 This means no work-related requirements and a higher rate of benefit.
 There is also the "substantial risk" provision - if being found fit for work would pose a substantial risk to your physical or mental health, you should be placed in the LCWRA group.

-The approach is the same as for the ESA50.
+The WCA50 is the same form whether you claim ESA or Universal Credit.
 For every activity question, think about how your conditions would affect you in a workplace.
 Could you do this activity reliably, repeatedly, throughout an 8-hour working day?
 If not, explain exactly why not, with specific examples, day counts, and consequences.

 Use the language the DWP assessors are looking for: "the majority of the time," "significant discomfort or exhaustion," "I cannot do this reliably," "in a workplace context this would mean..."
 Be detailed and specific rather than vague and general.